 WaterNSW which formed in 2014 from the merger of the Sydney Catchment Authority and State Water.

-their nine filtration plants before it is distributed to consumers.
+Sydney Water then treats the water at one of their nine filtration plants before it is distributed to consumers.

-water management works in such areas are managed and protected so as to promote water quality, the protection of public health and public safety, and the protection of the environment.
+A principal objective of WaterNSW under the WaterNSW Act 2014 is to ensure that declared catchment areas and water management works in such areas are managed and protected so as to promote water quality, the protection of public health and public safety, and the protection of the environment.
 Similarly, a principal objective of Sydney Water under the Sydney Water Act 1994 is to protect public health by supplying safe drinking water to its customers and other members of the public.
 Sydney Water publishes an

 online dashboard showing the performance of critical treatment processes that ensure the safety of Sydney’s drinking water.

 The Independent Pricing and Regulatory Tribunal (IPART) administers the operating licences of both Sydney Water and WaterNSW which specify that drinking water should be managed in accordance with the Framework for Management of Drinking Water Quality in the

 Australian Drinking Water Guidelines to ensure safe supply of drinking water.
-NSW Health maintains a memorandum of understanding with both WaterNSW and Sydney Water.
+NSW Health maintains a memorandum of understanding with both

 Sydney Water and WaterNSW are required to report to NSW Health any information or event within their water supply system or operations which may adversely affect public health.